thalkz/thalkz.com/pages/meijster_distance.md

 [Home](/)

-# Implementing the Meijster Distance algorithm on Android
+# Implementing the Meijster Distance algorithm in Kotlin

 At my current job, we wanted to implement some kind of "sticker" images for the UI.
 What we call a sticker is a regular image of some object or person, with the background removed.
 A sticker can be created from the camera roll or by using an existing image.
 But only removing the background doesn't really make it *feel* like a sticker.
 For it to acutally look like a sticker, it needd to have a white border following the sticker's edge.